The Bat (play): Films

 Rinehart sold the film rights to The Circular Staircase to film producer William Selig's Selig Polyscope Company in 1915, and he released a film version of the novel that year.
 Rinehart purchased the rights back from Selig in 1920 to avoid conflicts over potential film adaptations of The Bat.
 But in 1921, Selig re-released his film as The Bat to capitalize on the play's success.
 Wagenhals and Kemper filed suit to block Selig's use of the title.

 Three films were based on the original Broadway play.
 The first, a silent film also called The Bat, was produced and directed by Roland West, who co-wrote the screenplay with Julien Josephson and George Marion Jr. Cornelia was played by Emily Fitzroy, and Eddie Gribbon was the Bat.
 West's wife, Jewel Carmen, played Dale Ogden as her last film role.
 West made the actors work at night to get them in the mood for the thriller.
 The film was released by United Artists on March 14, 1926.
 The year before, West had directed an adaptation of one of The Bat's imitators, The Monster.
 Critics considered The Bat to be an improvement over that previous film; it received positive reviews and did well at the box office.
 The film was considered lost for decades, but a print was discovered in the 1980s.

-Following the commercialization of sound films, West remade the story four years later as The Bat Whispers.
+Following the commercialization of sound films, West remade the story four years later as The Bat Whispers; the modified title emphasized the remake's use of sound.
 The remake, released by United Artists on November 29, 1930, starred Chester Morris as the Bat and Una Merkel as Dale; British actress Grayce Hampton played Cornelia.
 West experimented with early widescreen technology by having two cinematographers film different versions of the movie, one with a standard 35 mm camera, the other with a new 65 mm "Magnifilm" camera.
 Like the earlier silent film adaptation, The Bat Whispers was considered lost until the UCLA Film and Television Archive restored both the standard and widescreen versions from rediscovered negatives in 1988.
 The film received mixed reviews and the experiment with widescreen was a financial failure.
 Comic-book creator Bob Kane said in his 1989 autobiography, Batman and Me, that the villain in The Bat Whispers inspired his character Batman.

 Crane Wilbur wrote and directed a third adaptation of The Bat, which was released by Allied Artists on August 9, 1959.
 This version emphasized horror, with the Bat (played by Gavin Gordon) ripping out the throats of his victims.
 Dr. Wells (played by horror star Vincent Price) had a more prominent role, and Agnes Moorehead co-starred as Cornelia.
 This adaptation received mixed reviews when released.
 It is widely available because its copyright expired, placing it in the public domain.